-Short-term CVADs are devices in situ for a minimum period of days and possibly longer if tunnelled.
+Short-term CVADs are devices in situ for days and possibly longer if tunnelled.
 They are reviewed daily for continued need and removed as soon as they are no longer required.rr

 Advantagesr |